Nuestra Belleza México 2014

-The Nuestra Belleza Mexico 2014 pageant was held at the Jardines de México in Jojutla, Morelos, México on October 25, 2014.
-Thirty-two contestants of the Mexican Republic competed for the national title, which was won by Wendolly Esparza from Aguascalientes who later competed in Miss Universe 2015 in the United States where she was a semifinalist in the Top 15.
+Nuestra Belleza México 2014, the 21st annual Nuestra Belleza México beauty pageant, was held at the Jardines de México in Jojutla, Morelos, Mexico on October 25, 2014.
+Thirty-two contestants of the Mexican Republic competed for the national title, which was won by Wendolly Esparza from Aguascalientes who later competed in Miss Universe 2015 in the United States, where she was a semifinalist in the Top 15.
 Esparza was crowned by outgoing Nuestra Belleza México titleholder Josselyn Garciglia.
 She is the second Hidrocálida to win this title.

 The Nuestra Belleza Mundo México title was won by Yamelin Ramírez from Sonora who later competed in Miss World 2015 in China.
 Ramírez was crowned by outgoing Nuestra Belleza Mundo México titleholder Daniela Álvarez.
 She is the second Sonorense to win this title, also was the last Nuestra Belleza Mundo México titleholder before the Nuestra Belleza México Organization lost the Miss World franchise.

-Lorena Sevilla from Colima was designated by the Nuestra Belleza México Organization as Nuestra Belleza Internacional México 2015.
-She competed in Miss International 2015 in Japan where she was semifinalist in the Top 10.
-She is the first Colimense to win this Title.

-For the third consecutive time and for the seventh time in the history of the pageant, two events were held separately to select the two winners for the titles Nuestra Belleza México and Nuestra Belleza Mundo México.
+For the third consecutive time and for the seventh time in the history of the pageant, two separate events were held to select the two winners for the titles Nuestra Belleza México and Nuestra Belleza Mundo México.

-This year nobody was recognized with the "Corona al Mérito 2014".
+This year, nobody was recognized with the "Corona al Mérito 2014".